siuusunn/ga-project-2/README.md

 The development is divided into six main components:

-Jet:
+- Navbar
 - Home
+- Pokedex
-- Individual Pokemon
+- Individual Pokemon Page
 - Search Bar

-Alice:

-- Navbar
-- Pokedex
 - Footer

+My responsibilities for this project are: Navbar, Pokedex, Footer, as well as the general design of the app.

 ### Navbar

-The navbar is straight-forward and simple, I used Bulma to style it up and added a little animation to the Pokeball icon:
+The navbar is straight-forward and simple, I used Bulma to style it up and added a little animation to the Pokeball icon when user hover over it:

 ![Navbar_Example](./ReadMeAssets/Navbar-example.gif)